Osama-NJ/Talabat-Food-Ordering/README.md

 <strong>Notes: </strong>
 * Please make sure you are inserting the full url
 * Please make sure you have installed all the modules
-* if the restaurant is closed it will show so.
+* if the restaurant is closed it will check and show so.